 The second challenge is keeping the team disciplined, open minded and objective when converting the early “blue sky” solutions into first stage prototypes for testing and feedback.
 Prototypes need to be worked up, assessed and dropped or improved quickly to keep the process moving, but sometimes team members can get bogged down developing a solution that others can see isn’t going to work.

 Once mastered, however, the process feels very natural, and speaking from my own experience, is a hugely effective way to arrive at a solid answer to a challenge.
 Typically, that answer is found far earlier on, and with less energy and cash expended than if we took the first good-sounding idea and developed it fully before realising a different approach could have been so much better.

 I write this post because design thinking is something everyone can and (in my opinion), should practice, whether they’re building a digital product, changing a business strategy, or organising a team.

-Look out for my next post in which I’ll delve deeper into the individual steps of the process and sharing the tips and tricks our team has developed during the time we’ve been applying the design thinking approach.
+If you found this post useful, check our my next post in the series in which I delve deeper into the individual steps of the process, sharing the tips and tricks our team has developed during the time we’ve been applying the design thinking approach.